Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: THz UM-MIMO Systems

 \section{THz UM-MIMO Systems}

-In this section, we start with describing the model and specifying the parameters of THz UM-MIMO systems.
-Then, some important system characteristics are elaborated, i.e., antenna geometry and transceiver architectures.
+In this section, we start with describing the system model and specifying the parameters of THz UM-MIMO systems.
+Then, some important system characteristics are elaborated, i.e., array response vectors and transceiver architectures.